-Under French law, certain aspects of corporate governance are to be reported in the Chairman's report on corporate governance, $risk\,management\,and\,internal\,controls.\,Such\,aspects\,of\,corporate$ governance are disclosed in several sections of the Company's Registration Document, as mentioned in the following chart, and are incorporated by reference into this Chairman's report:
+Under French law, certain aspects of corporate governance are to be reported in the Chairman's report on corporate governance, risk management and internal controls.
+Such aspects of corporate

-Information relating to corporate governance required under Article L. 225-37 of the French Commercial code Heading of the section of the Company's Registration Document disclosing the information required under Article L. 225-37 of the French Commercial code References Membership of the Board of Directors and application of the principle of gender equality with a view to guaranteeing balanced representation of men and women Section 6.1.1.1 "Composition of the Board of Directors" of the Company's Registration Document Pages 150 et seq. of the Company's Registration Document Section 6.1.3.1 "Composition of the Board of Directors' specialized Committees" of the Company's Registration Document Pages 165 et seq. of the Company's Registration Document Preparation and organization of Board of Directors work Section 6.1.1.2 "Functioning of the Board of Directors" of the Company's Registration Document Pages 157 et seq. of the Company's Registration Document Section 6.1.3.2 "Functioning of the Board of Directors' specialized Committees" of the Company's Registration Document Pages 167 et seq. of the Company's Registration Document Section 6.1.1.3 "Work done by the Board of Directors in 2015" of the Company's Registration Document Pages 160 et seq. of the Company's Registration Document Section 6.1.3.3 "Work done by the Board of Directors' specialized Committees in 2015" of the Company's Registration Document Pages 171 et seq. of the Company's Registration Document Potential limits on the powers of the Chief Executive Officer Section 6.1.4 "General Management of the Company" of the Company's Registration Document Pages 172 et seq. of the Company's Registration Document Formal reference to a code of corporate governance Section 6.1 "Administration and management of the Company" of the Company's Registration Document Page 150 of the Company's Registration Document Provisions of the code of corporate governance with which the Company is not in strict compliance and related explanations Table summarizing recommendations with which the Company is not in strict compliance, page 150 of the Company's Registration Document Indication as to where the code of corporate governance may be accessed Page 150 of the Company's Registration Document Formalities for shareholders' participation in General Meetings Conditions for participation in the Company's General Meeting are outlined in Article 12 ("General Meetings") of the Company's Articles of Association (available on the www.legrand.com website) and in section 9.3.5 "General Meetings" of the Company's Registration Document Page 267 of the Company's Registration Document Principles and rules set by the Board of Directors for determining the compensation and benefits of Executive Directors Section 6.2.1 "Principles and rules for determining the compensation and benefits of the Directors" of the Company's Registration Document Pages 175 et seq. of the Company's Registration Document Factors likely to affect the outcome of a public offer Readers are invited to refer to the management report, which contains factors likely to influence a public offering.
-This report can be found in Appendix 2 of the Company's Registration Document Pages 301-302 of the Company's Registration Document
+Information relating to corporate governance required under article L. 225-37 of the French Commercial code Heading of the section of the Company's Registration Document disclosing the information required under article L. 225-37 of the French Commercial code References Membership of the Board of Directors and application of the principle of gender equality with a view to guaranteeing balanced representation of men and women Section 6.1.1.1 "Composition of the Board of Directors" of the Company's Registration Document Pages 154 et seq. of the Company's Registration Document Section 6.1.3.1 "Composition of the Board of Directors' specialized Committees" of the Company's Registration Document Pages 169 et seq. of the Company's Registration Document Preparation and organization of Board of Directors work Section 6.1.1.2 "Functioning of the Board of Directors" of the Company's Registration Document Pages 160 et seq. of the Company's Registration Document Section 6.1.3.2 "Functioning of the Board of Directors' specialized Committees" of the Company's Registration Document Pages 170 et seq. of the Company's Registration Document Section 6.1.1.3 "Work done by the Board of Directors in 2016" of the Company's Registration Document Pages 165 et seq. of the Company's Registration Document Section 6.1.3.3 "Work done by the Board of Directors' specialized Committees in 2016" of the Company's Registration Document Pages 174 et seq. of the Company's Registration Document Potential limits on the powers of the Chief Executive Officer Section 6.1.4 "General Management of the Company" of the Company's Registration Document Pages 176 et seq. of the Company's Registration Document Formal reference to a code of corporate governance Section 6.1 "Administration and management of the Company" of the Company's Registration Document Page 154 of the Company's Registration Document Provisions of the code of corporate governance with which the Company is not in strict compliance and related explanations Nil ndication as to where the code of corporate governance may be accessed Page 154 of the Company's Registration Document Formalities for shareholders' participation n General Meetings Conditions for participation in the Company's General Meeting are outlined in article 12 ("General Meetings") of the Company's Articles of Association (available on the www.legrand. com website) and in section 9.3.5 "Shareholders' General Meetings" of the Company's Registration Document Page 275 of the Company's Registration Document Principles and rules set by the Board of Directors for determining the compensation and benefits of Executive Officers Section 6.2.1 "Compensation and benefits of company officers" of the Company's Registration Document Pages 179 et seq. of the Company's Registration Document Factors likely to affect the outcome of a public offer Readers are invited to refer to the management report, which contains factors likely to influence a public offering.
+This report can be found in Appendix 2 of the Company's Registration Document Pages 314-315 of the Company's Registration Document

-3.6.2 - Risk management and internal controls
+3.6.2 - Risk management and internal control

-FRAMEWORK.
-DEFINITIONS.
-PURPOSES 3.6.2.1 AND ORGANISATION
+3.6.2.1 FRAMEWORK, DEFINITIONS, PURPOSES AND ORGANIZATION